 SOS Children’s Villages has been supporting children and families at risk in South Sudan since 2011.

-More than 2.3 million people have been forced to leave their homes: around 1.6 million people have fled to other parts of South Sudan and over 650,000 live in neighbouring countries.
+In South Sudan, more than 2.3 million people have been forced to leave their homes due to conflict.
+Around 1.6 million people have fled to other parts of South Sudan and over 650,000 live in neighbouring countries.

-The country is also plagued by disease – there were outbreaks of both malaria and cholera in 2015 and in June 2016 UNICEF warned of an increased risk of another cholera outbreak.
-These outbreaks are made worse by the lack of sanitation facilities: a staggering 87 per cent of people have no access to improved sanitation.
+In addition to violence and economic difficulties, South Sudan is also challenged by disease – in recent years, there were outbreaks of both malaria and cholera.
+These outbreaks are made worse by the lack of sanitation facilities: a staggering 87% of people have no access to improved sanitation facilities, such as toilets.

 Children are particularly vulnerable to these water-borne illnesses and need support.
 In addition, the lack of health services increases the risk even further.